On the Generalization and Adaptation Ability of Machine-Generated Text Detectors in Academic Writing: Benchmarking MGT Detectors

-Since new LLMs with different characteristics are continuously released, we study a new attribution task where the detector would adapt to the new class introduced over time without (or with very limited) access to the original training data for earlier classes.
-To the best of our knowledge, we are the first to introduce this task into MGT detection.
+Since new LLMs with different characteristics are continuously released, we study how the pre-trained detector (trained on attribution task already) would adapt to the new class introduced over time with very limited (or without) access to the original training data for earlier classes.
+This scenario is common in real-world applications, where models often need to generalize to unseen distributions without retraining on past data.
+Since the metric-based detectors generally show poor performance close to random guess in attribution tasks, our study mainly focuses on the supervised model-based detectors, i.e., DistilBert, RoBERTa, and DeBERTa, for this more challenging setting.
+For simplicity, we mainly focus on the scenario where only one new LLM is introduced to the original detector (trained with HWTs and four types of MGTs).
+Moreover, We also consider the case where the detectors must adapt to two classes (see \Cref{sec-app:cil} for more details).
+To the best of our knowledge, we are the first to investigate the adaptation ability of MGT detectors.

-\mypara{Experiment Settings} For simplicity, we mainly study the scenario where only one new LLM is introduced to the original detector (trained with HWT and four types of MGTs).
-We also consider the case where the two latest LLMs are introduced to the original detector (see \Cref{sec-app:cil} for more details).
-The objective of the original detector is to learn a five-class classifier.
-During the update stage, the training data only consists of MGTs from one new LLM and (optionally) with limited budgets of samples from previous LLMs and humans, while the testing data includes balanced data from all six classes.
+\mypara{Experiment Settings} During the pre-training stage, the objective is to train a five-class classifier.
+We adopt similar training arguments as previous attribution evaluations.
+The learning rate is set to 1e-6, and the training epoch is set to 2.
+During the adaptation stage, the training data consists only of MGTs from one or two new LLMs, optionally supplemented with a limited number of samples from previous HWTs and MGTs.
+In few-shot settings, we use a few previous samples (e.g. 1, 5, or 20), while in many-shot settings, the budget remains fewer than 100 samples.
+In the many-shot setting, the budget remains fewer than 100 samples.
+Meanwhile, the testing data includes a balanced set of samples from all six classes.
 The new learning objective is to extend the previous five-class classifier into a six-class classifier.

+For few-shot settings, the newly introduced classes only consist of a small number of examples, e.g., 1, 5, or 20 shots.
+Few-shot adaptation methods do not require fine-tuning and we use the pre-trained detector as the feature extractor and evaluate three representative methods.
+ProtNet~\cite{snell2017prototypicalnetworksfewshotlearning} uses the distance between the samples and the representatives of each class for classification.
+RelationNet~\cite{sung2018learning} trains a neural network and learns the relationship between samples and the representatives.
+Distribution Calibration~\cite{yang2021free} leverages the statistical information of base classes with sufficient data to calibrate the feature distribution of newly introduced classes, enhancing the performance of few-shot learning.